-- many federal government publications, especially older volumes, have been digitized and may be found in the HathiTrust digital library
+- many federal government publications, especially older volumes, have been digitized and may be found in the HathiTrust digital library and other sources.

 - The call number listed is the beginning number for each agency, and all numbers following - until the next number on the master list - belong to that agency (e.g., all numbers between A 17.1 and A 18.1 belong to the National Agricultural Library).

 - Agencies may have been re-named or moved into a different parent department over the years, which may in turn lead to a change in call number assignment.
 When available, active years for each agency are provided to help identify name changes or instances of expired or re-organized agencies.
 The Alphabetical Agency List sorts all agencies on this guide by name rather than call number, which can also be helpful in tracking changes.
 For a more comprehensive detailing of agency changes over time, see the Guide to U.S. Government Publications (print volumes) available in Geisel Library.

 Sources: This list incorporates information from the UC San Diego Library catalog, the Government Publishing Office's List of Classes, and the Guide to U.S. Government Publications.
 With special thanks to Chris Brown at the University of Denver, whose similar guide inspired this one.